openhab/openhabian/docs/openhabian-amanda.md

 ### Restoring a file

 To restore a file, you need to use the `amrecover` command as root.
-Notethat  since Amanda is designed to restore ANY file of the system, you are required to run `amrecover` as the root user to have the appropriate file access rights.
+Note that since Amanda is designed to restore ANY file of the system, you are required to run `amrecover` as the root user to have the appropriate file access rights.

 `amrecover` sort of provides a shell-like interface to allow for navigating through the stored files.
 Here's another terminal session log to show how a couple of files are restored into a target directory `/server/temp`.